SymptomsBy Mayo Clinic Staff

 - You're pregnant

 - You have uncontrolled diabetes

 - Your immune system is weakened because of certain medications or conditions such as HIV infection

 Make an appointment with your doctor if:

-- This is the first time you've experienced yeast infection symptoms
+- This is the first time you've had yeast infection symptoms

 - You're not sure whether you have a yeast infection